handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 - **Canada:**
   - [Standard on Web Accessibility](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=23601)

-## Accessibility Statement and VPAT
+### Accessibility Statement and Voluntary Product Accessibility Template (VPAT)
-Developers often encounter two crucial terms when ensuring websites are user-friendly for everyone: **Accessibility Statement** and **VPAT**.

-The **Accessibility Statement** is a company's commitment, indicating how well their product caters to individuals with disabilities. **VPAT**, meanwhile, provides detailed insights into how a product aligns with user-friendly standards, such as the Web Content Accessibility Guidelines (WCAG).
+The **Accessibility Statement** is a company's commitment, indicating how well their product caters to individuals with disabilities. **Voluntary Product Accessibility Template (VPAT)**, meanwhile, provides detailed insights into how a product aligns with user-friendly standards, such as the Web Content Accessibility Guidelines (WCAG).

 Why do these documents matter?
 Consider Handsontable.
 Companies integrating Handsontable into their applications aim for optimal user accessibility.
 If their apps adhere to standards like WCAG 2.1 AA, they expect Handsontable not to compromise that.
 By offering an **Accessibility Statement** and **VPAT**, Handsontable assures its commitment to universal usability.

-## Accessibility testing
+### Accessibility testing

 Before releasing a new version of Handsontable, we carefully test it for accessibility, using a combination of different approaches:

 - We cover the most common use cases with automated unit and end-to-end tests.
-- We manually test all of Handsontable's features with the most popular screen readers.
+- We manually test all of Handsontable's features with the most popular screen readers (odniesienie do sekcji screen readers w tym artykule ).
 - We use automated visual regression testing.
 - We check Handsontable's accessibility score with a range of the most popular accessibility testing tools, such as Lighthouse, Axe-core, or Accessibility Insights for Web.